Gamebook store

 “I encountered a description somewhere of an unfinished church,” Tim Harford told me, “looming in the mist like the ribs of a whale.
 That seemed like a great seed for an adventure.
 Then I recalled that William Golding had written about the building of an impossible cathedral, and I thought - hmm, worth a read.
 I didn't think I'd get both a column and a Christmas game out of it, though.”

-Tim was talking about Golding’s The Spire.
+Tim was talking about Golding’s novel The Spire.
 Inspired (no pun intended) by a vision, Father Jocelin, dean of Tatchester Cathedral, wants a 400 foot spire built above the square tower.
 He has brought in Roger Mason and his “army” of builders, oblivious of the costs – both social, as the work forces the suspension of church services and the builders carouse drunkenly at night, and financial, as Jocelin puts his seal to promissory notes secured against the fortune of his aunt, Lady Alison.

 Roger Mason warns Jocelin that the spire is an impossible folly.
 The cathedral’s rudimentary foundations are barely up to supporting the weight of the existing building.
 He excavates the floor of the nave to show Jocelin that the cathedral sits on rubble, mud and wooden pilings, but Jocelin is blinded by faith and takes this as evidence that the existing building is a miracle.